 At RAN#73 a new Work Item called Positioning Enhancements for GERAN was approved, see [1].

-This document is intended to capture the work plan for the Work Item as well as reached agreements and working assumptions.
-The document contains the status at of closing of RAN6#1.
+This document is intended to capture the work plan for the Work Item, reached agreements and working assumptions as well as conclusions from the initial study phase.
+The document contains the status as of closing of RAN6#1.

 Work Plan